How can I buy fish sustainably?

-- Buy locally sourced if possible.
+- Buy in-season and locally sourced if possible.

 2. Stay informed

-The Marine Stewardship Council (MSC) will certify seafood stocks considered to be fished at sustainable levels.
-These are updated regularly.
-Many species have the familiar blue tick logo on the label.
+The Marine Stewardship Council (MSC) certify seafood stocks considered to be fished at sustainable levels.
+This information is updated regularly.
+Many species carry the familiar blue tick logo on the label.

-7. Fishing for litter
+5. Fishing for Litter

-Fishing for Litter’ is a scheme where fishermen are given large bags to gather debris collected in nets during fishing.
+Fishing for Litter is a scheme where fishermen are given large bags to gather debris collected in nets during fishing.
 They are also improving gear efficiency to lessen by-catch (unwanted species) and minimise damage to the seabed.
-Trials are on-going.